Renew Enköping

 Renew Enköping (Swedish: Nystart Enköping, NE) is a local political party in Enköping municipality, located in Uppsala county, Sweden.
 It was founded in 2014 and received 14% of the votes in the subsequent municipal election.
-It governed in coalition with the Social democrats between 2014-2018.
+It governed in coalition with the Social democrats between 2014 and 2018.

 It received 9.25% in the 2018 municipal election.

 It is part of the Local parties of Uppsala County regional coalition.